Somos Rhode Island

 Stacks Image 120584

-Funds for this project were initially awarded in January of 2025 by Rhode Island Humanities (RIH), an independent state affiliate of the National Endowment for the Humanities.
+Funds were also initially awarded in January of 2025 by Rhode Island Humanities (RIH), an independent state affiliate of the National Endowment for the Humanities.
 RIH seeds, supports, and strengthens public history, cultural heritage, civic education, and community engagement by and for all Rhode Islanders.

 On March 31, 2025, the White House Administration announced plans to target the National Endowment for the Humanities (NEH) by significantly downsizing its staff, cutting vital grant programs, and even rescinding previously awarded grants.
 Ours was among those rescinded.